 I'll be honest.
 I find it really hard to describe what I do.
-And here I am with a snazzy website hoping to charm you with a picture of a thoughtful audience member thinking about...
-Err...
-Products and theatre.
+And here I am with a snazzy website hoping to charm you with a picture of a thoughtful audience member thinking about... err...
+Products and theatre?
 That makes sense because I've produced and directed over 20 really cool immersive shows and events in London and Berlin.
-But over the last 4 years, I've also worked with tech companies flying between London, San Francisco, New York and Berlin in marketing and product.
+But over the last 7 years, I've also worked with tech companies flying between London, San Francisco, New York and Berlin in product, community and marketing.
 A mind-bending journey to say the least.

 I've learned so much about turning a startup into a business.
 It's not a walk in the park.
-It's like a bunch of people holding the steering wheel of a speeding train that will either crash or transform into a spaceship and take off.
+It's like a bunch of people holding the steering wheel of a speeding train that will either crash or transform into a spaceship and take off in glory.

-My work revolves around best managing products, projects and communications for them.
-But for the sake of simplicity, you can call me a product manager in tech-related work and a producer in theatre.
+My work revolves around shaping, defining and delivering digital products and services and building communities and processes around them.
+For the sake of simplicity, you can call me a product manager in tech-related work and a producer in theatre.

 Do you need my help?
-I mean, if you're after something standard, this approach is not for you.
+If you're after something standard, this approach is not for you.
 Stop reading.
-Close this window.
+Close this tab.
 Spare yourself.

-Then you're not just working on a product or service or a one-off project.
-You're either a mate from my theatre company Parrot in the Tank wondering what it is I actually do for a living, or you're someone working on a project designed for a world that's a little bit better.
+Then you're not just working on any product or service.
+You're either a mate from my theatre company Parrot in the Tank wondering what it is I actually do for a living, or you're someone working on a project designed to last – and for a good reason.

 The latter?
 Let's chat.

 I've made shows and grown projects in London, Berlin, New York and San Francisco.